 Upon completion of this program, graduates will be able to

-- support and troubleshoot operating systems.
+- install, configure and troubleshoot network systems.

 - configure zones, DNS server settings, zone transfers, and replication.